DmitryR1986/Windows-10-System-Programming/README.md

 ## Project Structure:
 This project is split in chapters.
 Each chapter has README section and 'src' folder with exercices.

+### Development environment:
-Code was tested in Windows 10 using Visual Studio 2022.
+Code was tested in Windows 10 and Visual Studio 2022.

 ## Contents by chapters:
 - Chapter 1 describes basic Windows system information and how to get it using Windows API.